 We are a small group of individuals that has come to realise that certain aspects of life are meant to be lived for others.
-This is despite our own comfort zones, our financial situation and our own busy schedules.
+This is despite our own comfort zones, our financial circumstances and our own busy schedules.

-We are not a humanitarian aid organisation or an activism group.
+We are not a humanitarian aid organisation or an activist group.
 We believe in a simple core message, that we have come to know certain people for a reason, and in sharing in their life experience, has come a passion within us to learn, help and join them in their journey through life.

 In 2008 members of The Kvell Project visited the Thai-Burma Border for the first time, meeting Paw Lu Lu and her husband, Nandoe.